Act in Relation to Service: Background

 African slaves were first brought into Utah in 1847 by Mormon Pioneers.
 At the time, slavery was illegal in Mexico, but became de facto law, based on Mormon acceptance of slavery.
 Several prominent Mormon leaders had slaves, including Charles C. Rich, Abraham O. Smoot and William H. Hooper.
 Also, they had begun to acquire Indian slaves, through purchase or through wars.
-At the end of the Mexican–American War, Utah, became a part of the United States, and the issue of slavery in the new territories became a highly political subject.
+At the end of the Mexican–American War, Utah became a part of the United States, and the issue of slavery in the new territories became a highly political subject.
 Finally, members of Congress passed the Compromise of 1850, which allowed the Territories of Utah and New Mexico to choose by popular sovereignty whether to make slavery legal in those territories.
 Still, no law was made on slavery.
 At the end of 1851, Don Pedro Leon Lujan was charged with trading with Indians without a license, including Indians slaves.
 The trial was in progress and the ambiguous status of slavery had become an issue in the trial.

 Drafting

 On January 5, 1852, Brigham Young, Territorial Governor of Utah, addressed the joint session of the Utah Territory legislature.
 He discussed the ongoing trial of Don Pedro Leon Lujan and the importance of explicitly indicating the true policy for slavery in Utah.
 He argued that owning slaves was a way to improve the condition of the Africans because it would teach them how to live a useful life.
 He said that it would give them a platform to build off of and allow them to build as far as the Curse of Ham would allow them to progress.
 He argued that service was necessary, honorable, and important for all societies.
 However, he urged moderation by not treating Africans as beasts of the field or to elevate them to equality with the whites, which was against God's will.

 He argued that slavery was a good balance in building on the foundation of how God wanted the African race to progress and observing the law of natural affection, which would lead whites to favor other whites.
-He said that this was the principle of true liberty according to the designs of God.
+He said that was the principle of true liberty, according to the designs of God.

 With those directions, the Utah legislature then drafted a bill entitled "An Act in Relation to African Slavery."
 All of the legislature was Mormon and regarded Young as a prophet.